littlesis-org/littlesis/README.md

 About LittleSis
 ===============

-[LittleSis](http://littlesis.org) is a software project of [Public Accountability Initiative, Inc.](http://public-accountability.org).
+[LittleSis](http://littlesis.org) is a free database of who-knows-who at the heights of business and government.
+LittleSis is a project of [Public Accountability Initiative](http://public-accountability.org), a non-profit public interest research organization investigating power and corruption at the heights of business and government.

 LittleSis is open source software licensed under the [GNU Public License](http://www.gnu.org/copyleft/gpl.html).